 serious results of water damage from a hurricane or severe floods.
-Mold can grow within 24 to 48 hours after water damage and continue until proper measures are applied to stop it.
-The CDC states molds can be recognized by sight, such as wall or ceiling or ceiling discoloration, and a bad odor or musty smell.
+Mold can grow within 24 to 48 hours after water damage.
+It can keep growing until the correct measures are applied to stop it.
+The CDC states molds can be recognized by sight, such as wall or ceiling discoloration, and a bad odor or musty smell.